Michael J. Miller, Ph.D.

 New psychiatric taxonomies like HiTOP and RDoC are being endorsed as ethical improvements; clinical research and its funding guidelines now routinely consider lived experience and epistemic justice; changes in science and practice are being built around theories of existential recognition and identity; and artificial intelligence has already begun to change psychotherapy and requires training in ethics, empathy, and agency.

-CP3 Lab collaborates with leaders in psychiatry, psychology, and neuroscience to develop clear and rigorous understanding of theory and philosophy.
-Our mission:
+CP3 Lab collaborates with leaders in psychiatry, psychology, and neuroscience to develop clear and rigorous understanding of theory and philosophy to create actionable frameworks for better science and practice.
+Our mission is to:

 1. Provide translational and interdisciplinary research on the scientific use of philosophical concepts